Conservation laws with discontinuous flux function on networks: a splitting algorithm: LWR model with discontinuous flux on networks

 \end{definition} \begin{remark} If we consider the regularized flux function $f^\epsilon$, the definition of supply and demand function is completely analogous by replacing $f$ with $f^\epsilon$. \end{remark}

 In order to show existence and uniqueness in the discontinuous case we need to define an additional function.
-For the regularized flux function we notice that for every flux value, we get two different density values, see left picture in figure \ref{fig:eta}.
-As different density values lead to different solutions, we need to be able to distinguish them and choose the correct solution.
-In addition, this situation becomes more complicated for the discontinuous flux functions.
-For $\epsilon \rightarrow 0$ and $f(u) > f(u^*+)$, the corresponding density value can converge to the discontinuity area.
-This situation is pictured in figure \ref{fig:eta} on the right.
-In order to cover this case, we need to define the following function $\eta$.
+For a regularized flux function we notice that for every flux value, we get two different density values, see left picture in figure \ref{fig:eta}.
+As different density values lead to different solutions, we need to be able to distinguish them and choose the correct solution. \rv{In the continuous or regularized case a mapping usually called $\tau$ is used to determine the density values for which the flux values coincide, see also left picture in figure \ref{fig:eta} and \cite[definition 3.2.6]{garavellohanpiccoli2016book} for the precise definition of $\tau$.} This situation becomes more complicated for the discontinuous flux functions.
+For $\epsilon \rightarrow 0$ and $f(u) > f(u^*+)$, the corresponding density value \rv{given by $\tau$} can converge to the discontinuity area.
+This situation is pictured in figure \ref{fig:eta} on the right. \rv{Therefore, we need to adapt the definition of the mapping $\tau$ to also cover this case and determine the corresponding density value.
+This mapping is defined in the following and is denoted by $\eta$.} \rv{For readability, we also define as an abbreviation $\fpustar:=f^{-1}(f(u^*+))$.}